themeblvd/portfolios/readme.txt

 == Changelog ==

 = 1.1.5 - 09/07/2018 =
+* Allow portfolio items to be available through REST API and editable with Gutenberg.

 = 1.1.4 - 09/11/2016 =
 * Apply archive post display option to portfolio item archives, opposed to just portfolio and portfolio tag taxonomy archives.